- About Us

 TIP!
 As the proceedings are not printed, you may want to have a small notebook and pen to take notes during the sessions.
 Often the hotel provides small paper pads and pens, if you forget.
 Each conference room varies in the availability of plug-ins for laptop computers.

-What are all these ribbons?You may notice some conference attendees have ribbon(s) on their name tag.
+What are all these ribbons?You may notice some conference attendees have ribbon(s) or stickers on their name tag.
 In fact you will be given one too!!
 These will vary in color and designate our new members, leadership (current and former board members), and speakers.
 Please wear your ribbon so we can make sure to offer extra care and welcome you to our organization.
 If you get lost or have a question, a person wearing a ribbon is a good bet for knowing the answer.

 New Member BreakfastPlease let us know on your registration that this is your first conference.
 There will be a question to select in the registration form.
 AAZV will have a breakfast for all who register as first-time attendees.
 This is often the first morning of the scientific sessions, typically Monday.
 Please check the schedule for final arrangements.
 Don’t miss out!
 Free breakfast and chance to connect to members of our organization and membership committee!

 AAZV LunchesLunch tickets are included for regular full registrants.
 Student registration does not include lunches.
 These lunches are catered or buffet style and usually seating is available at tables.
 Students may obtain lunch tickets in exchange for volunteering to help with other aspects of the conference (see below).
 Seating is not assigned and these lunches can be a good opportunity to meet new people.